ATom4869/VotreX-System-v1/README.md

 ## Initial Dev Package Release
 What's new in this release:

-1. Full smart contract release
+1. Full smart contract release (on initial-1 branches)
+2. Front-End Layout Release (on initial-2 branches)

 ### Features 📢: